manucarl/warehouse_optimization/README.md

 equally sized subsets.
 Each partition forms one virtual day, resulting in approximately 2056 orders (685 batches) per day." distinction between *order lines* and *orders*?
 7) ALNS: score for predicted total batch execution times per picker. right now: algorithm runs until batches are distributed among 2-4 best pickers but maximum execution time limit per picker is not upheld; what happens when a picker's time limit is exceeded?
-Matusiak et al: "The total execution time of all the batches executed by a picker should not exceed the maximum threshold time $M_{max}$.
+Matusiak et al: "The total execution time of all the batches executed by a picker should not exceed the maximum threshold time M_max.
 If adding a batch were to exceed this threshold, it would be discarded" for this picker."

 # tbd